Reviews You Can Rely On

 Credit: Jason Wanlass

-We've studied winter jackets for over a decade and have had hands-on experience wearing and testing over 90 different men's coats.
-We've also refined our testing process and metrics to a rigorous and thorough standard through the years.
-We've worn these jackets in every type of winter weather, doing every kind of winter activity — from cities to the wilds to the small towns in between.
+We've analyzed winter jackets for over a decade and have had hands-on experience wearing and testing over 90 different men's coats.
+We've refined our testing process and metrics to a rigorous and thorough standard over the years, and we've worn these jackets in every type of winter weather, doing every kind of winter activity — from wandering northern cities to exploring the wilds and small towns in between.
+We check for warmth features like cinchable straps around any openings — hood, hem, and sleeve cuffs.
+And intentionally go out in heavy winter storms to test the winder resistance and face protection offered by the hoods.
+We stand out in below-freezing temps in the middle of the night to push these jackets to the limits of their warmth.
 See our full How We Test article to get a complete picture of the testing process we put each jacket through.

 Our winter jackets are tested side by side and then individually scored against five rating metrics: